-The company was formed in 2014 and last year got some serious backing when Airbus Ventures and Kleiner Perkins put in USD40 million.
+The company was formed in 2014 and in 2018 got some serious backing when Airbus Ventures and Kleiner Perkins put in USD40 million.
 The good news continued this year with the Pentagon taking notice of what SpinLaunch is up to and offering them a launch prototype contract which was arranged by the Defense Innovation Unit.
 This is a huge boost for the company who is planning to use a system for launching that spins the launch vehicle until it reaches a high enough velocity to be flung into the atmosphere.
 The plan is then to use a smaller rocket to boost the launch vehicle to the desired orbit, probably just after launch to overcome the huge deceleration that the vehicle would be subject to the moment atmospheric drag kicks in.
 Because the launch vehicle does not need to carry its initial propulsion and fuel, it starts off a lot lighter and smaller than traditional launch systems.

 SpinLaunch plan to use existing technology and leverage the the engineering work of the oil, mining and wind turbine industries.
 These industries have a lot of experience in building large items that undergo a huge amount of stress (think of the speed and forces on the tips of the blades of the huge wind turbines).